 Choosing the right question that your customers will ask is really important.
 A good question helps customers make decisions more precisely, and the right questions will lead them to specific information so that they can find solutions to their problems.

 It is easy to choose the right questions for your customers.
 Look at emails, support tickets, and customer messages with your agents to identify questions that are asked more frequently.
 You should also choose questions with relevancy, utility, and opportunities to have further engagement or conversion.

 A category always helps you to showcase your content in a more logical way for your users.
 Visitors can find content that is relevant to them more quickly and easily.

 When you have written down your list of FAQs, try to break it into smaller categories.
 By doing so, it will be easier for your browser to find the information they need.
-Consider adding a drop-down feature to hide or show the answer so that browsers will not be overwhelmed with your long list.
+Consider adding a drop-down feature to hide or show the answer to make your FAQs page neater.